yggdrasil-network/yggdrasil-specs/ys001-yggdrasil-core-specification.md

 and all nodes have received a root update that contains `n` number of signatures, where `n` is the number of hops from the node to the root.

-##### Sequence numbers

-There are a number of rules surrounding the sequence numbers:

-1. The sequence number **must** increase with each root update, therefore a node **must** store the sequence number each time a root update is received for a given root node.
-2. A node **must not** process, sign or distribute a root update if the sequence number is equal to, or lower, than the stored sequence number for that root.
-This is to prevent root updates from being replayed.
-3. Nodes **should** store the last-known sequence number for each known root, so that old root update messages may not be replayed from an old root.

-A node **may** choose to use a UNIX timestamp as the sequence number as a simple method to prevent the sequence number rolling back if a node is restarted.

 ##### Fields

 | Field         | Type     | Description                                | Length        |